ModUDuke/Causal-Inference-Introduction/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:6238dbab2d
 ## Calculating Ice Cream Recipe Changes I
-Suppose Edy's wants to know the effect of changing to a new recipe for chocolate ice cream on how many cartons of ice cream someone buys next month.
-They try distributing their new chocolate ice cream to one grocery store, and after a month, they survey three regular Edy's customers at this store.
-The first person surveyed bought 10 fewer cartons of Edy's ice cream after changing the recipe, the second bought 6 more cartons, and the third 5 fewer cartons.
-Assuming that no other factors that influenced their ice cream consumption, this would mean that the experiment's unit-level causal effects were -10, 6, -5 cartons of ice cream (that is, Based on this sample, what was the average treatment effect (ATE) of changing the Edy's chocolate ice cream recipe on ice cream consumption?
+Suppose Eddie's Ice Cream wants to know the effect of a new chocolate ice cream recipe on how many cartons of ice cream someone buys next month.
+They try distributing their new chocolate ice cream to one grocery store, and after a month, they survey three regular Eddie's customers at this store.
+The first person surveyed bought 10 fewer cartons of Eddie's ice cream after changing the recipe, the second bought 6 more cartons, and the third bought 5 fewer cartons.
+Assuming that no other factors that influenced their ice cream consumption, this would mean that the experiment's unit-level causal effects were -10, 6, -5 cartons of ice cream.
+Based on this sample, what was the average treatment effect (ATE) of changing the Eddie's chocolate ice cream recipe on ice cream consumption?
 *** =instructions
 - 3
 - 10